 Chapel Leadership Team.
 This team is responsible for praying, planning and preparing for chapel services.
 Special consideration is given to the intentional ordering of the message, music and other creative elements so that chapel services can best play a positive role in the spiritual formation of our campus community.
-The committee is comprised of students selected through an application process, a faculty instructor, and the Worship Chaplain who serves as chair.
+The team is comprised of students selected through an application process, a faculty instructor, and the Worship Chaplain who serves as chair.

 Chapel Attendance Records and Communication.
-Chapel services begin at 11:00am.
-Credit for attendance will only be received between 10:45-11:05am.
-If a student has scanned between 11:05-11:15am, their attendance will be considered "tardy".
+Chapel services begin at 9:30am.
+Credit for attendance will only be received between 9:15-9:35am.
+If a student has scanned between 9:35-9:45am, their attendance will be considered "tardy".
 The accumulation of three "tardies" will account for one chapel absence.
-Any student ID that is scanned after 11:15am will not be given credit.
-Special Cases: Attending Chapel Services online is available for students with work-schedule conflicts, who are providing child-care, or other extenuating needs as approved by the Worship Chaplain.
+Any student ID or QR code that is scanned after 9:45am will not be given credit.
+Special Cases: Attending Chapel Services online is available for students with work-schedule conflicts, who are providing personal child-care, have accommodations through the Director of Disability Services, or other extenuating needs as approved by the Worship Chaplain.
 All qualifying students must submit an Online Chapel Application.
 A new application must be submitted for each semester.
 All forms must be submitted by the third week of classes each semester.
 If a student has missed one or more chapel services due to illness or emergencies, the student may qualify to earn chapel credit online.
 All qualifying students must submit an Online Chapel Application within two weeks of the chapel service(s) missed.

 Chapel Probation and Suspension.
-Students are required to attend a certain number of chapels each semester to earn enough chapel credits to "pass."
-Students should watch for announcements and updates from the Worship Chaplain on the required number of credits needed to pass each semester.
+Students are required to attend a certain number of chapels each semester to earn a minimum of 39 chapel credits to "pass."
 After a given semester, if a student has not attended the number of chapels required to pass, they will be put on "Chapel Probation" for the following semester.
 Chapel Probation serves as a stern warning meant to alert the student to the seriousness of their situation, and that continued failure of chapel will result in further disciplinary action.
 If a student fails a subsequent semester of Chapel (two semesters in a row), the student will be suspended from the University for one semester.
 However, if a student completes the required chapel attendance during the semester they are on Chapel probation, the probation will be removed the following semester.
 If a student fails any three semesters of chapel in total, whether subsequent or not, they will be suspended from the University for one semester.
 Students who fail chapel in their final semester at the University may not graduate and receive their degree.
-The student must appeal to the Worship Chaplain for procedures on getting back into "good standing" with the University.
+The student must appeal to the Worship Chaplain for procedures on getting back into "good standing" with the University after any chapel suspension is levied.